Lost-Crow23/Jenkins_CI_CD/Creating_Jenkins_Pipeline.md

 <h3>Step 2</h3>

-- SCM to, on main branch repo, SSH key link for the repository URL, and thus create a new key which you may do within the .ssh folder following this link
+- SCM to, on main branch repo, SSH key link for the repository URL, and thus create a new key which you may do within the .ssh folder following this link [Git, GitHub and SSH keys](https://github.com/Lost-Crow23/tech221_aws#git-github-and-ssh-keys)

 - Choose `SSH Username` and paste the new key and click add in credentials.
 - Make sure the name of the private key insights that is shown in your terminal matches and the key is perfectly copy and pasted.

 If errors persist with the key e.g `permission denied` please follow the commands below:

+#let's you access the jenkins server within git bash terminal with admin privileges
 `sudo su - jenkins`

+#Launches the ssh agent and lets the current terminal use the ssh keys without manually to do it
 `eval `ssh-agent -s``

+#Used to link the ssh connection from the local host to your github
 `ssh -T git@github.com`

 - Exit Jenkins terminal `exit`